-Art Boards develop the criteria by which artwork is reviewed and reviews art submissions to the Magical Mailbox.
+Art Boards develop the criteria by which artwork is reviewed and review art submissions to the Magical Mailbox.
 Selected artwork may be framed, displayed or featured at the Town Meeting's Artist's Spotlight.
 The opportunity to be showcased in the larger school community promotes pride and encourages creativity.
 Artwork may be used in publications, exhibits in the school or at the Board of Education.

-Literary Boards develop the criteria by which student writing is reviewed and reviews submissions to the Magical Mailbox.
+Literary Boards develop the criteria by which student writing is reviewed and review submissions to the Magical Mailbox.
 Selections might be sent to a theater or dance group for interpretation or published in newsletters or student chapbooks and then may be featured at a Town Meeting.
 The cycle of generation, submission, review and presentation of student writing becomes a hub of excitement and enthusiasm for learning in a HOT School.

 Purpose: Student voice, peer critique, improved writing or artistic skills, impetus for celebration, teamwork, learning through discussion and debate

 Possibilities for Creating a Literary and/or Art Board: Application, teacher recommendation, peer selection, facilitator selection, rotating

 Set-up: Determine meeting times, select students, determine purpose